r0hankrishnan/projects/README.md

 # 💼 Rohan's Projects
-Welcome to my project portfolio!
+Welcome to my projects page!
 This is a high-level list of my portfolio projects with links to the more in-depth documentation.
 If you are interested in talking, collaborating on a fun project, are looking for a data analyst, or just want to following along with my learning journey, please [get in touch](#connect-with-me) 😄!
+You can also check out my online data science portfolio [here](https://www.datascienceportfol.io/rohankrish20).

 ## Python
 | Project Link | Area | Description | Libraries |